-The programme itself reports no problems when it is started up, and there's no coloured wavy lines.
-When we click the button, however, we get the following error message: (Visual Studio 2012/13 will have a plainer error message; Community 2017 will have a small calloutbox.)
+The program itself reports no problems when it is started up, and there are no coloured wavy lines.
+When we click the button, however, we get the following error message:

 Look out for these type of error messages.
 It does take a bit of experience to work out what they mean; but some, like the one above, are quite straightforward.

 You'll see how to handle errors like this, soon.
 But there's one final error type you have to know about - Logic Errors.